Shijie Tang

 About

 My work sits at the intersection of production software engineering, machine learning, and computational biology.
-I am especially interested in building AI systems that are reliable, measurable, and useful in real workflows.
+I am especially interested in practical AI systems, reliable tools, and biological data analysis.

 News